lizy20/VSVT/README.md

-	  Typically, for Uni-direction compression case, we used extra element direction constraint, alpha = 89~90°，to achieve results in paper {https://doi.org/10.1016/j.cma.2024.117378}, marked as case-4 compress(paper) A normal optimization considering {alpah =-90 ~ 90}, please comments out the codes {Row 152~154 in /multito/continous}.
-However, the performance of the final result may suggest certain decrease, due to the influence by local optimal during the MMA optmization process.
+	  Typically, for Uni-direction compression case, we used extra element direction constraint, alpha = 89~90°，to achieve results in paper {https://doi.org/10.1016/j.cma.2024.117378}, marked as case-4 compress(paper) A normal optimization considering {alpha =-90 ~ 90}, please comments out the codes {Row 152~154 in /multito/continous}.
+However, the performance of the final result may suggest certain decrease, due to the influence by local optimal during the MMA optimization process.

 	- Model overview can be check in the Figure 10.
 Each green nodal force marker correspond